30% OFF Tempcover fee in our app

 Does third-party insurance cover personal injury?

-No. Third-party car insurance is all about protecting other drivers, their passengers, and their property.
+No. Third-party car insurance is all about protecting other drivers, their passengers and their property.
 This is why it’s called ‘third-party’ insurance.
 If you get into an accident that’s your fault, your insurance company will pay out compensation to the other party involved, including personal injury claims.

 If you have third-party insurance and you’re involved in an accident that’s not your fault, your personal injury claims can be resolved by the other party’s insurance provider.
 Your insurer won’t help you make a claim, though, so you might need to look for help from another claims company.

-Can i drive other cars with third-party insurance?
+Can I drive other cars with third-party insurance?

 No. Having a third-party policy doesn’t mean you’re insured to drive any other cars.
 To find out whether or not you’ll be covered for driving other cars, you should contact your annual insurance provider or look closely at your policy documents.

 Look out for a ‘driving other cars’ or ‘driving other vehicles’ clause in the terms and conditions of your insurance policy.
-These clauses are most often, but not always, included in comprehensive policies.
-If you’ve chosen a third-party insurance policy, you can arrange a cheap short term car insurance and be covered on another car.
+These clauses are no way near as common as they used to be and are only occasionally included in comprehensive policies.
+Find out more in our ‘Can I drive someone else’s car on my insurance?’ blog post.

-Comprehensive car insurance is the highest level of cover available.
 Fully comprehensive policies not only cover the cost of damage to third parties but also damage to your vehicle and personal injury, even if the accident was your fault.

 This type of car insurance is the most common because of its security.
 Having comprehensive car insurance means you won’t need to face any expensive costs if it comes to repairing or replacing your vehicle.